tinybirdco/use-case-real-time-anomaly-detection/content/timeout.md

 ## Introduction

 Knowing when a sensor has last reported is a fundamental detail of interest across most use cases.
 Having these data makes it possible to develop detections of when a sensor has stopped reporting.
 Sensors typically have some frequency they are expected to report on.
 Many sensor networks, such as ones that support manufacturing and vehicle monitoring, emit events many times a second.
 When a sensor has not reported in a few seconds, it is an anomaly of interest.
 Weather networks typically report in on some 'heartbeat' interval to confirm their connectivity when what it measures is absent, as with rain gauges.
+So, even on a sunny day, rain gauges send an event at least once a day.
 As with other IoT networks, the expected report frequency is commonly on the order of minutes and hours.

 The 'recipe' for detecting timeouts starts with looking up the **most recent** reports for each sensor of interest.